-A grant awarded to undergraduate students who have not earned a bachelor or professional degree, who possess financial need, and their EFC qualifies them for funds.
+A grant awarded to undergraduate students who have not earned a bachelor or professional degree.
+Eligibility is determined by Expected Family Contribution (EFC).
 The Federal Pell Grant does not have to be repaid.

-A state grant awarded to Pennsylvania residents with need from the Pennsylvania Higher Education Assistance Agency (PHEAA).
+A state grant awarded to Pennsylvania residents with financial need from the Pennsylvania Higher Education Assistance Agency (PHEAA).
 Completing the FAFSA before May 1st makes you an applicant for the state grant.
 First-time recipients must complete a State Grant Form to fulfill the state grant requirement.
 When PHEAA determines your eligibility for a grant, they will notify you and Pitt-Greensburg of the actual amount.
-Estimated PHEAA may show on your Award Letter.
+An estimated PA State grant may show on your Award Letter.
 This figure is our best calculation about your eligibility based on the information that we have for you.
 This amount may change after PHEAA makes its final determination.
-The PHEAA grant does not have to be repaid.
+The PA State grant does not have to be repaid.

-Provides part-time, on-campus jobs for students with financial need.
+The Federal Work-Study (FWS) program is a government-funded program available to eligible students that have a financial need and have completed the FAFSA.
+This program provides part-time, on-campus jobs for students with financial need.
 There is NOT a guarantee of employment.
-The money earned is not disbursed to the University bill.
+The award shown in a student's award letter is the maximum amount that can be earned as a FWS employee, but the funds for this award are not applied to the student's University bill.
 Instead, the student will receive a paycheck biweekly for the actual hours worked.
-Do not subtract this amount when figuring the amount that you will owe to the University.
-The award shown is the maximum amount that can be earned as a FWS employee.
-If you do not choose to be employed or do not find a job, this award is not available as cash and will not be replaced with other aid except loans.
+Students who are offered FWS in their financial aid package should NOT subtract this amount when figuring the amount that they will owe to the University.
+If you do not choose to be employed or do not find a job, this award is not available as cash and will not be replaced with other aid.

-You are required to report all aid that you receive to the Office of Financial Aid.
+You are required to report all outside aid that you receive to the Office of Financial Aid.
 This includes all private scholarships, grants, veterans' benefits, and tuition remission.
-Your total aid cannot exceed your Cost of Attendance.
-If this occurs, the Office of Financial Aid is obligated to reduce or cancel awards made to you from federal, state, or institutional funds.
+If your total aid, including outside scholarships, exceeds your Cost of Attendance the Office of Financial Aid is obligated to reduce or cancel awards made to you from federal, state, or institutional funds.

 Dependent Undergraduate(except students whose parents are unable to obtain PLUS Loans)